Roger-luo/CLI.jl/README.md

 end
 ```

 By overloading `exec` method, one can tweak the way of executing certain type.
 The following is an example for executing `Function` entries.
+For example, this function defines how `Function` will be executed (it will take command line arguemetns as its arguements and options as its keywords).

 ```julia
 function exec(entry::Entry{Function}, cmd::Command)